Wildfire Resilience

 Meet the Wildfire Resilience Team!

 The Wildfire Resilience program is a multi-department effort supported by staff from across Stanford University.
-There is a formal steering committee chaired by Land, Buildings and Real Estate's (LBRE) Associate Director for Resilience and Emergency Response, Cody Hill, and an implementation group, led by Kevin Irwin, Senior Project Manager in LBRE.
+There is a formal steering committee and an implementation work group.
 Many team members serve in both capacities to support the diverse activities of the program.
+Additionally, we work closely with our regional partners to strive for community wildfire resilience.

 People